pixee/docs/docs/installing.md

 Pixee can be deployed on-premises for organizations that require additional security or compliance measures.
 To learn more about Pixee on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).

-Also [contact us](https://pixee.ai/demo-landing-page) if you want to partner as early customers for other SCMs, including GitLab, Bitbucket, or ADO.
+Also [contact us](https://pixee.ai/demo-landing-page) if you want to partner as early customers for other SCMs, including GitLab, Bitbucket, or Azure DevOps.

 ## Tool Connections